rmccue/not-trac/README.md

 This especially applies if you're a committer.
 Your WordPress.org password controls your commit access to 28% of the web, be extremely cautious with it.

+**THERE IS ZERO SUPPORT PROVIDED FOR THIS INTERFACE**.
+This is something I made for my own use.
+If it's useful to you, great; if not, also great.

 ## Running Locally

 ```sh